Interview

 with music.
 I wanted to play within the flow of life.
 Every situation

 has a flow, an energy, and maybe the best we can do is ride with that.
-So

-now I live and it's like dipping into a stream for water the way I play or
+now I live and it's like dipping into a stream for water the way I play

 the way I write.
 I try not to think too hard or judge too harshly what